 You must apply to take the module early in your second year and you’ll be selected for participation on the basis of your academic and industrial/practical profile.

 In year 3, there are two design studio projects.
-In Semester 1, Architecture students go on a study visit to a European city, with design projects asking students to respond to distinctive cultural and urban forms investigated there.
+In Semester 1, Architecture students go on a study visit to a European city, the cost of which is currently covered by the School, with design projects asking students to respond to distinctive cultural and urban forms investigated there.
 In Semester 2, a comprehensive design for a building in the city challenges Architecture and Architectural Engineering students to investigate a site and multi-storey building type in detail, before proposing individual brief and design proposals.
 Design schemes include creative spatial, structural and building physics solutions, with students developing increasingly sophisticated visual communications skills.

 In year 4, the linked design studio projects form the largest element of the year for the Architecture and Architectural Engineering students.
 They are the culmination of the programmes’ synthesis of creative and technical learning.
 All students investigate, analyse and develop a highly individual interpretation of a given brief, producing sophisticated and technically demanding integrated solutions, using a range of digital and physical techniques to communicate conceptual ideas and design proposals.